 \section{Abstract}

-Federated Learning (FL) is an innovative distributed machine learning paradigm that enables multiple parties to collaboratively train a model without sharing their raw data, thereby preserving data privacy.
-Communication efficiency concerns arise in cross-silo FL, particularly due to the network heterogeneity and fluctuations associated with geo-distributed silos.
-Most existing solutions to these problems focus on algorithmic improvements that alter the FL algorithm but sacrificing the training performance.
+Federated Learning (FL) is an innovative distributed machine learning paradigm that enables multiple parties to collaboratively train a model while preserving data privacy.
+Communication efficiency concerns arise in cross-silo FL, particularly due to the network heterogeneity and fluctuations associated with geo-distributed data silos.
+Most of the existing solutions to these problems focus on algorithmic improvements that alter the FL algorithm but sacrifice the training performance.
 How to address these problems from a network perspective that is decoupled from the FL algorithm remains an open challenge.

-In this paper, we propose \sys, a new application layer communication protocol designed for cross-silo FL. \sys transparently utilizes a coding mechanism to enhance the efficient use of idle bandwidth through client-to-client communication, and dynamically adjusts coding redundancy to mitigate network bottlenecks and fluctuations, thereby improving the communication efficiency and accelerating the training process.
+This paper proposes \sys, the first application-layer coded communication protocol designed for cross-silo FL. \sys transparently utilizes a coding mechanism to enhance the efficient use of idle bandwidth through client-to-client communication, and dynamically adjusts coding redundancy to mitigate network bottlenecks and fluctuations, thereby improving the communication efficiency and accelerating the FL training process.
 In our real-world experiments, \sys demonstrates a significant reduction in average communication time by up to 62\% compared to the baseline, while maintaining FL training performance and optimizing inter-client communication traffic.